Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 - The proposed start date should be the estimated date on which the student could reasonably begin work under the fellowship, subject to the availability of funds and demonstration both that the student has established a formal dissertation committee chair and that the chair has accepted the doctoral student’s proposed dissertation topic.

-As an example, for the 2017 fellowship cycle, NIJ expects that all awards will be announced May 8, 2017.
-The proposed fellowship start date should be no earlier than August 1, 2017.
+As an example, if NIJ expects that all awards will be announced in late spring or early summer, the proposed fellowship start date should be no earlier than the fall of that yaear.
 However, the practical availability of funds may be delayed pending the fulfillment of administrative award conditions.
 NIJ cautions the doctoral student and academic institution not to depend on any GRF-STEM funds until these requirements have been met.

 - May an accredited academic institution apply on behalf of student who is enrolled in a qualifying doctoral program part-time at the time of submission but who will be enrolled full-time beginning the academic term in which fellowship activity was proposed to begin?